Sichuan Chili Oil (Handmade, All Natural)

 Size: 8 ounces (240 ml)

-Ingredients: canola oil, chili flakes, Sichuan peppercorns, sesame oil, salt, ginger, shallots, garlic, spices
+Ingredients: sunflower oil, chili flakes, Sichuan peppercorns, sesame oil, salt, ginger, shallots, garlic, spices